-The SWG as a whole did not recommend an amount of funding that permittees should be required to contribute to conduct effectiveness studies.
+The SWG as a whole did not recommend a level of effort for Regional Effectiveness Studies or an amount of funding that permittees should be required to contribute to conduct effectiveness studies.
 Local government representatives proposed that permittees would collectively contribute \$1.5 million annually for effectiveness studies in Puget Sound.
 Other SWG members proposed a substantially higher investment, up to \$6 million per year to address the pressing need for this information and considering the magnitude of the overall costs of stormwater management.
 In the May 2011 preliminary draft, Ecology proposed that permittees collectively contribute \$1,750,000 annually for effectiveness studies for each of permit years 2 through 5, including a per-capita expansion to southwest Washington permittees.
-Ecology continues to believe this is a reasonable starting point for effectiveness studies in a new RSMP.
+Ecology believes this is a reasonable starting point for conducting effectiveness studies under a new RSMP.

 Source identification and diagnostic monitoring: Develop an information repository for western Washington.
 The repository will include methods, protocols, data quality objectives, report boilerplates, information on effectiveness of screening tools and enforcement procedures, and other information.
 Permittees will be invited to participate in designing the repository.
-Permittees will be able to use this repository to share information and improve their illicit discharge detection and elimination and source control programs, if applicable.
+Permittees will be able to use this repository to share information and improve their illicit discharge detection and elimination and source control programs.
 Collective analysis of this information will support future regional source control initiatives and improve enforcement efforts.